wulabupenn/scNT-seq/README.md

 output: html_document
 ---

 Source code of the manuscript **Massively parallel and time-resolved RNA sequencing in single cells with scNT-seq**.
-Nature Methods (in press) https://www.biorxiv.org/content/10.1101/2019.12.19.882050v2)
+Nature Methods (in press), https://www.biorxiv.org/content/10.1101/2019.12.19.882050v2).

 # Content